Those who live in the Battlefords know by now that the community is full of talented people.

 Now, James works full time in special effects makeup in the Vancouver area on various TV shows.
 He’s been working there since 2005.

-When we interviewed James, he was in Burnaby, where he had been working for a network pilot as well as for Supergirl, which is shot in British Columbia.
+When the News-Optimist interviewed James, he was in Burnaby, where he had been working for a network pilot as well as for Supergirl, which is shot in British Columbia.

 When things slow down with TV production, James pursues his magic and ventriloquism gigs, working numerous corporate events and shows.

-As for the performers that inspired him, he points to Jim Henson and the Muppets.
+As for the performers who inspired him, he points to Jim Henson and the Muppets.

 “When I was growing up I was also kind of a fan of the monsters and all that kind of stuff.”